miac-research/MARS-WMH/README.md

 # MARS-WMH: Deep learning-based white matter hyperintensity segmentation

-The **MIAC Automated Region Segmentation (MARS) for white matter hyperintensities (WMH)** is a state-of-the-art, deep learning-based segmentation tool that has undergone systematic validation, both technically and clinically.
+The **MIAC Automated Region Segmentation (MARS) for White Matter Hyperintensities (WMH)** is a state-of-the-art, deep learning-based segmentation tool that has undergone systematic validation, both technically and clinically.

 This repository includes ready-to-use, pre-built container images of two methods, based on [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) or [MD-GRU](https://github.com/zubata88/mdgru), along with the code needed to build these images.